After a deadly accident in a Safeway parking lot, a lawsuit suggests the man involved was distracted because of his diet.

 After the report, the Whole30 co-founder issued a statement.
 She explained the diet encourages participants to never skip a meal and to eat whenever they are hungry.

 One of the attorneys representing the victim’s estate told reporters that aggressive diets can be dangerous, even to drivers.
+This should serve as a warning to drivers who are not aware of the potential consequences of changing their diets without the help of a physician.

 Much like driving while impaired, driving while under the influence of a potentially damaging diet can cause drivers to make serious mistakes.
 It is important that those who are observing a particular type of diet understand this.
 Staying away from the wheel during those times will not only save their lives, it will also spare others’.

 We hope that drivers are learning from this motorist’s mistakes.
+Especially if they are experimenting with different diets or treatments for health-related issues.

 For more on this accident and lawsuit, follow this link.